Published by Kirby Winn on Wednesday, April 1, 2026 in News Releases

 Blood Transfusions and Organ Transplant Surgery

 During organ transplant surgery, blood transfusions are often required to ensure a successful outcome.
 Blood components from volunteer donors, such as red blood cells, platelets, and plasma, are vital for the body's proper functioning.
 Without an adequate supply of blood, the risks associated with organ transplant surgery significantly increase, potentially jeopardizing the patient's chances of survival.
-The need for blood transfusions in organ transplant surgery highlights the importance of regular blood donations.
-By donating blood, individuals can directly impact the lives of patients awaiting organ transplants.

 About ImpactLife